Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/sample-gyroscope.md

 This sample shows ways to operate the direction of a camera on the remote PC from the mobile device that equipped gyro sensor.

-> [!NOTE]
-> In this version, it was checked on only iOS devices.
-Android and other devices are not supported by this sample.

-> [!NOTE]
-> If no codec is available on both sender and receiver, the video can not stream.
-Please note that the compatibility of codecs is different corresponding to platforms and graphics API.

 ## Usage

 ### Hardware acceleration